Angus & Dundee: About 3.5 miles east and north of Dundee, just south of A92 at junction with B978, in West Ferry area of Dundee, at Claypotts Castle.

 ‘Claypots’ is marked on Pont’s map of Perthshire and Angus, and is shown as a tower house of four storeys.
 There are fine views from the top of the tower.

 Claypotts is said to be haunted by a ‘White Lady’.
 One tale is that she is the ghost of Marion Ogilvie, mistress of Cardinal David Beaton who was murdered in 1546.
 She is said to be seen at one of the windows on the 29 May each year: the date of Beaton’s death.
 It seems more likely, however, that she lived at Melgund Castle, as there was apparently no castle here in 1546.
-Claypotts is also said to have had a brownie.
+The building is also said by some to be haunted by John Graham of Claverhouse, Bloody Clavers, mentioned above, although this is somewhat unlikely bearing in mind he apparently never even visited…

 22 Edinburgh Road